-This is true in less-than-deal recording environments, quiet studio spaces, and everywhere in between.
+This is true in less-than-ideal recording environments, quiet studio spaces, and everywhere in between.

 Once again, pay special attention to the relatively large rear lobe of sensitivity when positioning a hypercardioid mic.

-So long as a loudspeaker, monitor, or other potential feedback source is not directly in front of or in the rear of a hypercadrioid mic, that mic will likely yield high gain-before-feedback.
+So long as a loudspeaker, monitor, or other potential feedback source is not directly in front of or in the rear of a hypercardioid mic, that mic will likely yield high gain-before-feedback.

 The directionality and attenuation to the sides of a hypercardioid mic make it a strong choice in situations when good gain-before-feedback is necessary.

 As always, be cautious of the hypercardioid’s rear lobe.